-- 8.1 An individual who is employed by the trust under a contract of employment with the trust may become or continue as a member of the trust provided: - 8.1.1 (s)he is employed by the trust under a contract of employment which has no fixed term or has a fixed term of at least 12 months; or - 8.1.2 (s)he has been continuously employed by the trust under a contract of employment for at least 12 months. - 8.2 Individuals, other than volunteers, who exercise functions for the purposes of the trust, otherwise than under a contract of employment with the trust, may become or continue as members of the staff constituency provided such individuals have exercised these functions continuously for a period of at least 12 months. (optional) - 8.3 Those individuals who are eligible for membership of the trust by reason of the previous provisions are referred to collectively as the Staff Constituency. - 8.4 The Staff Constituency shall be divided into two descriptions of individuals who are eligible for membership of the Staff Constituency, each description of individuals being specified within Annex 2 and being referred to as a class within the Staff Constituency. - 8.5 The minimum number of members in each class of the Staff Constituency is specified in Annex 2.
+- 8.1 An individual who is employed by the trust under a contract of employment with the trust may become or continue as a member Member of the trust provided: - 8.1.1 (s)he is employed by the trust under a contract of employment which -has no fixed term or has a fixed term of at least 12 months; or - 8.1.2 (s)he has been continuously employed by the trust under a contract of employment for at least 12 months. - 8.2 Individuals, other than volunteers, who exercise functions for the purposes of the trust, otherwise than under a contract of employment with the trust, may become or continue as memberMembers of the staff constituency Constituency provided such individuals have exercised these functions continuously for a period of at least 12 months. (optional)) - 8.3 Those individuals who are eligible for member_Member ship of the trust_Trust by reason of the previous provisions are referred to collectively as the Staff Constituency. - 8.4 The Staff Constituency shall be divided into two descriptions of individuals who are eligible for member_Member ship of the Staff Constituency, each description of individuals being specified within Annex 2 and being referred to as a class within the Staff Constituency. - 8.5 The minimum number of member in each class@class of the Staff Constituency is specified in Annex 2.

-9. Automatic membership by default - staff
+9. Automatic memberMembership by default - staffStaff

-- 9.1 An individual who is: - 9.1.1 eligible to become a member of the Staff Constituency, and - 9.1.2 invited by the trust to become a member of the Staff Constituency [and a member of the appropriate class within the Staff Constituency], shall become a member of the trust as a member of the Staff Constituency [and appropriate class within the Staff Constituency] without an application being made, unless (s)he informs the trust that (s)he does not wish to do so.
+- 9.1 An individual who is: - 9.1.1 eligible to become a memberMember of the Staff Constituency, and - 9.1.2 invited by the trustTrust to become a memberMember of the Staff Constituency [and a memberMember of the appropriate classClass within the Staff Constituency], shall become a memberMember of the trustTrust as a memberMember of the Staff Constituency [and appropriate classClass within the Staff

+Constituency] without an application being made, unless (s)he informs the trustTrust that (s)he does not wish to do so.